jmccreight/wrf_hydro_tests/README.md

 test.
 These commands would normally just be executed by a user on the command line.

+machine spec file: qCleanRun function needs wrf\_hydro\_tools.
+What else is of interest here?

 The results of having run this test are logged to the file `candidate_spec_intel_test_spec_fundamental-regress-v1-2-release-w-upgrades.log`.
 The log file names derive from the candidate names and the test names, the